-Dyslexia is the most common form of learning disability, accounting for 80% of all children identified.
+A specific learning disorder with impairment in reading (dyslexia) is the most common form of learning disability, accounting for 80% of all children identified.
 Problems with reading, and related difficulties in comprehension, spelling and writing are common for these children.
-Many people with dyslexia also experience difficulties with working memory, attention and organisational skills.
+Many people who have a specific learning disorder with impairment in reading (dyslexia) also experience difficulties with working memory, attention and organisational skills.

 Dyslexia can be defined as:

-*This definition is the preferred definition of AUSPELD as well as the International Dyslexia Association (IDA) and the National Institute of Child Health and Human Development (NICHD).
+*This definition is the preferred definition of DSF and AUSPELD, as well as the International Dyslexia Association (IDA) and the National Institute of Child Health and Human Development (NICHD).

-Children with dyslexia will show some or many of the difficulties listed below.
+Children who have a specific learning disorder with impairment in reading (dyslexia) will show some or many of the difficulties listed below.
 They may not display all of these characteristics.